JazzMaster/MasterMyVMs/README.md

 I have not tested these with VMWare and my OS scripts have not used VMWare or "VBox hacks" which are floating around.
 QEMU is easier to "hack" as it were.

-Win XP was the exception for my MD drive but with usb passthru(doesnt work w VBox) this shouldnt be a problem anymore.
-(lsusb -v to get the MiniDisc vendor ids for qemu- or use virt-manager usb redirect option) (This may be because VirtualBox doesnt catch USB events on "unknown" hardware.)

 Im running the following: